 INTRODUCTION

 The challenge of feeding a growing population lays on how to achieve this objective with limited resources and in a sustainable way.
-Therefore, it is extremely important the search for more efficient use of resources.
-Better use of nutrients and water are usually the main concerns because of the interest in optimize returns and because they have a direct impact on production cost.
-Although, improvements in the use solar radiation have not being the main intention of producers, is usually accomplished with management practices such as reduced row spacing and increased plant population, translating the improvement in solar radiation use on yield increase.
+Therefore, it is extremely important to search for more efficient use of resources.
+Better use of nutrients and water are usually the main concerns because of the interest in optimizing returns and because they have a direct impact on production costs.
+Although, improvements in the use of solar radiation have not been the main focus of producers, it is usually accomplished with management practices such as reduced row spacing and increased plant population that translate into improved solar radiation use and increased yield.

-Pioneer work done by Shibles and Weber (1965) showed a positive linear relation between accumulated intercepted photosynthetic active radiation (CIPAR) and dry matter increase for soybean.
+Pioneering work done by Shibles and Weber (1965) showed a positive linear relation between accumulated intercepted photosynthetic active radiation (CIPAR) and dry matter increase for soybean.
 Andrade et al. (1992) also observed that dry matter production is proportional to the amount of CIPAR accumulated during the growing season.
 Although, it’s recognized that this relation only holds true if water and nutrients are at sufficiency levels.
 Pendleton et al. (1967) and Stinson and Moss (1960) indicated that, when nutrients and water are sufficient, light can be the primary limiting factor for crop production.
 Among the strategies that can be used to improve light interception are;

-increase plant population, reduced row spacing, systematic seed orientation at planting, leaf architecture of modern corn hybrids and hybrid maturity.
+increased plant population, reduced row spacing, systematic seed orientation at planting, leaf architecture of modern corn hybrids and hybrid maturity.

 Plant population density and row spacing are common management practices used to improve the ability of a crop to intercept more light, because crop leaf area is increased by these management practices.
 Edwards et al. (2005) conducted a study to investigate the effect of narrow row spacing and increased plant population.
-Short and a full-season maize hybrids were seeded at rates ranging from 5 to 20 plants m-1 and reported that yield of short-season hybrids at approximated 19 plants m-1 produced as the same yield as a full-season hybrid at about 8 plants m-1.
-The author indicated that CIPAR was increased by increased plant population which favored the yield of short-season hybrid that produced a similar yield potential of a full-season corn hybrid.
-Downey (1971) demonstrated that the relation between yield and plant population is a parabola, because at lower populations yield is restricted due to reduced number of plants and as plant population increases competition increases as well which causes yield to be limited.
+Short and full-season maize hybrids were seeded at rates ranging from 5 to 20 plants m-1 and reported that yield of short-season hybrids at approximately 19 plants m-1 produced the same yield as a full-season hybrid at about 8 plants m-1.
+The author indicated that CIPAR was increased by increased plant population which favored the yield of a short-season hybrid that produced similar yields compared to a full-season corn hybrid.
+Downey (1971) demonstrated that the relationship between yield and plant population is a parabola, because at lower populations yield is restricted due to reduced number of plants and as plant population increases competition increases which causes yield to be limited.
 Nafziger (2002) showed a quadratic response of yield as affected by increases in plant population.
-However, the author found little difference comparing 0.50 m and 0.76 m row spacing at the same population.
-Cox and Cherney (2001) investigated the effect of row spacing, plant density and nitrogen rates on corn silage reported greater dry matter production for 0.38 m versus 0.76 m row spacing.
+They also found small differences when comparing 0.50 m and 0.76 m row spacing at the same population.
+Cox and Cherney (2001) investigated the effect of row spacing, plant density and nitrogen rates on corn silage and reported greater dry matter production for 0.38 m versus 0.76 m row spacing.